Morning-Train/Mail-notifications-for-Trello/README.md

 - Safari

 ### Disclaimer
-Please keep in mind, that we are not experts at NodeJS and "Webhooks for Trello" was not made with security in mind, but made with the perspective of "ease of use" - anything that is an issue or unwisely handled for an
+Please keep in mind, that we are not experts at NodeJS and "Mail notifications for Trello" was not made with security in mind, but made with the perspective of "ease of use" - anything that is an issue or unwisely handled for an
 example: functions, methods, datastructures, etc. Please report them